everboom/FriducationWorkshop/Documentation/Exercises/exercise1.md

 1. Navigate back to the pipeline editing page and add another .NET Core task.
 This one needs 'Publish' for its 'command' setting.
 2. In the new task, copy paste the following text into the 'Arguments' field.
    ```--configuration Release --output $(Build.ArtifactStagingDirectory)```
-3. Finally, add a new task called 'Publish build artifacts'.
+3. Finally, add a new task from the marketplace called 'Publish build artifacts'.
 You can find this task quickly by typing its name into the search bar.
 4. Press the 'Save and Queue' button, then the 'Save and run' button.

 This will ensure that the pipeline produces a build artifact which we can publish to Azure and put our website online.